davidbeleznay/ai-forester-app/README.md

 ### How to Use

 1. From the Home screen, tap on the "Culvert Sizing" button
-2. Use the sliders to adjust watershed area and channel slope:
+2. Enter watershed area and channel slope values
-   - Drag the slider or directly enter values in the text field
-   - Values update dynamically in both the slider and text input
 3. Enter stream geometry measurements:
    - Top widths at one or more points (meters)
    - Bottom width (meters)